Mustard seed sowing up 22 pc; wheat slightly down this rabi season: Agri Min | Business

 - India

-Area sown under rapeseed/mustard seed crop is higher 22.46 percent to 88.54 lakh hectare, while the coverage under wheat crop remains slightly lower so far in the ongoing 2021-22 rabi season, according to the latest data released by the agriculture ministry.
+Area sown under rapeseed/mustard seed crop increased by 22.46 percent to 88.54 lakh hectare, while the coverage under wheat crop remains slightly lower so far in the ongoing 2021-22 rabi season, according to the latest data released by the agriculture ministry.

 Wheat, the main rabi crop, has been planted at 325.88 lakh hectares as of Friday, compared with 329.11 lakh hectares in the year-ago period, it said.